UPenn-CIT599/final-project-la-parking-ticket-wizard/README.md

 Running `ParkingTicketWizard` class will run the overall backend side of the program: the data cleaning and data analysis & visualization.
 This will generate the image files of graphs and charts so that they can be used by the `GUI` class.

-RUunning `GUI` class will show the actual window of the program for the user interaction.
+Running `GUI` class will show the actual window of the program for the user interaction.

 ![gui][gui]